MadrinanComLab/Exp-PocketBase/README.md

     }
 }
 ```
-I know that you may not catch up with the changes in `UseVerified.js`, you may look at the [code](https://github.com/MadrinanComLab/Exp-PocketBase/blob/master/pb_app/src/hooks/UseVerified.js).<br/>

-Now, we're done with the function that will handle the sending of email.
+Now, we're done with the function that will handle the sending of emails.
 In `Auth.js`, import the `UseVerified` custom hook:
 ```javascript
 import UseVerified from "hooks/UseVerified";
 ...